scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 In computer science, however, there is a long history of security achieved through static analysis.
-[Wagner2000]_ points out that the dependency of modern Internet systems on legacy code and the sheer complexity of source code involved makes manual source code level auditiing infeasible.
+[Wagner2000]_ points out that the dependency of modern Internet systems on legacy code and the sheer complexity of source code involved makes manual source code level auditing infeasible.
 Therefore, static analysis tools based on firm mathematical foundations are significant for providing computer security at scale.